-If you have a legitimate complaint about your school, but are not eligible for school-related discharges, you may still be able to raise a school-related claim as a defense to collection in litigation or outside of court.
-These defenses may be raised even if you are current on the loan and there are no collection actions.
+Borrower defense claims may be raised even if you are current on the loan and there are no collection actions.
 If you are in default and facing collection, the defenses may be raised in response to all types of collection actions, not just lawsuits.
-If your school violated state or federal law, you may claim that you are not obligated to pay it back.
-You may also seek a refund for amounts you already paid.
+In addition to applying for loan cancellation, you may also seek a refund for amounts you already paid.

 You do not have to wait for the new rules to go into effect to apply for relief.
-The Department has created two different borrower defense application processes:
+The Department has created a few different borrower defense application processes:

 1. Process for Some Former Corinthian Borrowers.
-The Department has provided specific information and a streamlined process for certain borrowers who attended a Corinthian school.
+The Department has provided specific information and a streamlined process with special applications for certain borrowers who attended a Corinthian school.
 Whether you can use this streamlined process depends on when you attended the school.

 2. Automatic Group Relief for American Career Institute Borrowers.
 In January 2017, the Department announced plans to grant borrower defense relief for federal student loan borrowers who attended the now-defunct American Career Institute (ACI) in Massachusetts.
+Federal student loans taken out to attend ACI should be automatically discharged without requiring students to submit applications.
 This move follows the Department’s investigation as well as numerous admissions by the school that it made false and misleading representations to students, misstated job placement rates and employed instructors who were unauthorized to teach under applicable state laws.

 3. Process for all other borrowers.
 In January 2017, the Department issued a borrower defense application form for all other borrowers.
-The Department now says that all borrowers MUST use this application to apply for borrower defense relief.
+As of February 2017, the Department says that all borrowers MUST use this application to apply for borrower defense relief.
 You can complete the online application form or a fillable PDF application form.
 Information on what to include in your borrower defense application is available on-line and on the application form.

 The government still needs to clarify whether amounts forgiven through this process will be potentially taxable.
-The Department of Treasury has issued a ruling that discharges of debts for Corinthian borrowers and of American Career Institute borrowers will not be considered taxable income.
+The Department of Treasury has issued rulings that discharges of debts for Corinthian borrowers and of American Career Institute borrowers will not be considered taxable income.

 If you have questions about borrower defense, you may call the Department’s borrower defense hotline: (855) 279-6207.
 Representatives are available Monday through Friday from 8:00 a.m. to 8:00 p.m.
 Eastern time.
 If you have questions about borrower defense, you may also send an e-mail to FSAOperations@ed.gov.